bond005/seq2seq/README.md

 ### Usage

-After installing the Seq2Seq-LSTM can be used as Python library in your projects.
+After installing the Seq2Seq-LSTM can be used as Python package in your projects.
 For example:

 ```
-from seq2seq import Seq2SeqLSTM  # import the Seq2Seq-LSTM library
+from seq2seq import Seq2SeqLSTM  # import the Seq2Seq-LSTM package
 seq2seq = Seq2SeqLSTM()  # create new sequence-to-sequence transformer
 ```